RouvenM/rouvenm.github.io/_pages/miscellaneous.md

 **Scientific Activities:**
 - Associate Editor of the *Journal of Sports Analytics*
 - Member of the Sports – Training and Research in Data Science Methods for Analytics and Injury Prevention Group (S-TRAINING)
-- Reviewer for:
-  - Journal of the Royal Statistical Society Series C
+- Reviewer for several journals (e.g., Journal of the Royal Statistical Society Series C, Computational Statistics, International Journal of Sports Science & Coaching)
-  - Computational Statistics
-  - Journal of Big Data
-  - Journal of Sports Economics
-  - International Journal of Sports Science & Coaching

 **Software Skills:**
 - R (excellent)